Jean Thiriot: The dike of La Rochelle

 Note: it was to reduce to its last extremity Protestantism of which it was the principal seat that the cardinal had taken this city.
 The country was then involved in the Thirty Years' War.

 This construction was, for Métézeau and himself, the occasion to redeem himself from the past construction of the Protestant temple of Charenton.
 In fact, the construction of the dike was intended to prevent maritime intrusions, particularly by the English, and thus protect the city from the so feared Huguenots.
 The cardinal, very favourable to this project, recommended them to François de Bassompierre.
 The latter was also seduced and ordered that they be housed in his quarters while awaiting the final agreement of the cardinal which soon arrived and thus marked the beginning of the work.
 Métézeau worked on the North bank, Thiriot - headed by M. de Schomberg, Marshal of France - on the South bank.
 During this undertaking, Jean Thiriot discovered a phenomenon still unknown for him: the tide.
 This phenomenon complicated his work, as he told to his brother in a letter dated late 1627.
 At that time, mail transport was not as easy as it is today and it was necessary to wait for a favourable opportunity to correspond over long distances.
 This letter was therefore entrusted to a young man from Saint Mihiel, from the Vaubécourt regiment who, wounded at La Rochelle, was to return to Lorraine.

 Note: in January 1627, a sergeant-major in the Rambure regiment named Fabert (real name Abraham de Fabert d'Esternay) was intimately bound to Jean Thiriot.
 The intelligence and bravery of this Messin seduced him.
 Fabert then entrusted him with his idea as to the most convenient way to move the "enormous burdens that one sank at sea".
 Thiriot could only approve of an idea that seemed ingenious to him, unlike most of his peers who remained very critical of a man who was not of the trade.
 The facts proved Fabert's insight, silencing the jealous.
 This success delighted Thiriot, convinced that the Messin deserved it.

-The works of La Rochelle attracted curious and learned people who could only admire the gigantic scale of the project.
+The works of La Rochelle attracted scholars who admired the scale of the project.
 Among them, was Jacques Callot, also from Lorraine (Nancy).

 The sea was becoming deeper and deeper, and it was no longer possible to throw stones at sight.
 The idea was then to load vessels attached together with cemented masonry and to go and ground them on the dike, to then cover them with stones and rubble.
 These ships, before reaching their destination, were the target of fires perpetrated by the besieged who never failed to compromise the work that was particularly hostile to them.